addwiki/wikibase-api/README.md

 );
 $saver->save( $edit );

-// Set a label in the language en
+// Set a label in the language en on the item Q87
 $entityRevision = $getter->getFromId( 'Q87' );
 $entityRevision->getContent()->getNativeData()->setDescription( 'en', 'I am A description' );
 $saver->save( $entityRevision );

-// Create a new string claim on an item if a claim for the property doesnt already exist
+// Create a new string claim on item Q777 if a claim for the property doesn't already exist
 $revision = $services->newRevisionGetter()->getFromId( 'Q777' );
 $item = $revision->getContent()->getNativeData();
 $claims = new \Wikibase\DataModel\Claim\Claims( $item->getClaims() );